 With this in mind, I drew on our family command center the emergency time-blocking schedule.

-Also, you can download free printable hourly planner.
+Also, you can download a free printable hourly planner.

-Unquestionably, working from home is great for many reasons like, for example, the flexible schedule.
+Unquestionably, working from home is great for many reasons, for example, the flexible schedule.

 However, it can be a curse and a blessing together.